XYGaoG/PaperSharing/2025-07-11/Xinyi/README.md

 1. standard context windows cannot process entire graphs with numerous textual nodes.
 2. struggle to maintain structural consistency.
 3. they tend to produce inconsistent or hallucinated content.

-The collaborative framework enable each agent to focus on a specific challenge.
+The propsoed collaborative framework enable each agent to focus on a specific challenge and achieve the better data generation.

 ### How can the ideas in this paper be generalized to other areas or problems?